 In the next sections, we’ll cover what postnatal depletion is, along with how to reverse and heal its effects.

 What Is Postnatal Depletion?

-Postnatal depletion can occur after giving birth and while breastfeeding.
-According to Dr. Oscar Serrallach, family practitioner and inventor of the term postnatal depletion, a mom’s body gives up her own nutrients in order to support the growth of her baby.
+Postnatal depletion occurs when a mom’s body gives up her own nutrients in order to support the growth of her baby after giving birth and while breastfeeding.
 When these nutrients aren’t replaced, postnatal depletion may occur.

 Did you know?
 A mom’s brain shrinks 5 percent in the prenatal period, on average.

 What Are The Causes Of Postnatal Depletion?

 Although postnatal depletion occurs as a result of having a baby, there are many different factors that can prolong the postnatal depletion period.

 The foods you eat impact your postpartum recovery and health.
 When your body isn’t getting the nutrients/ vitamins and minerals it needs to thrive, postpartum mothers may begin to suffer.